Visually Prompted Benchmarks Are Surprisingly Fragile: Visual Marker Styles Shuffle Leaderboards

 \section{Visual Marker Styles Shuffle Leaderboards}

 We investigate whether the style of the visual marker used in a prompt influences model performance, and whether it can change the relative ordering of models’ accuracy.
 This question is motivated by an observation of inconsistent marker styles in the BLINK benchmark dataset~\cite{fu2024blink}.
-The visual prompts BLINK employs as part of the question context occasionally switched in color or text positioning and we noticed, for example, that simply switching a marker’s color from red to blue questions led to measurable changes in a model’s accuracy on BLINK, suggesting current models are over-reliant on specific visual cues.
+The visual prompts BLINK employs as part of the question context occasionally switch in color or text positioning and we notice, for example, that simply switching a marker’s color from red to blue questions lead to measurable changes in a model’s accuracy on BLINK, suggesting current models are over-reliant on specific visual cues.
 In this section we create a set of marker variants and study their effects on model performance.
-We report results on VPBench in the main paper and additionally report results for the BLINK subsets in the Appendix.
+We report results on VPBench in the main paper and report results for the BLINK subsets in the Appendix.

 \paragraph{Experimental setup:} Based on the most common marker seen in BLINK relative depth and semantic correspondence, we define a default marker style to be a small red circular marker with a numeric label placed above.
-We then create 16 alternative styles (commonly seen in visual prompting literature) spanning 4 categories: color (blue instead of red), shape (square instead of circle), size (larger marker, radius increased from the default to size 10), and text position (label moved to below the marker).
+We then create 16 alternative styles (commonly seen in visual prompting literature) spanning 6 categories: color (blue instead of red), shape (square instead of circle), marker size (larger marker, radius increased from the default to size 10), text size (larger/smaller font size), text label (1/2 VS A/B), and text position (label moved to below the marker).
 Figures \ref{fig:rank_marker_da2k} and \ref{fig:rank_marker_spair} display the change in accuracies and rankings of each model on relative depth and semantic correspondence tasks.

 \paragraph{Disentangling visual marker variance from data variance.} To confirm that the variance in accuracy seen across visual markers is not simply due to the variance in the data itself, we perform a paired bootstrap to confirm that the difference between the default BLINK marker and other marker variance is statistically significant.